chadha123/portfolio/README.md

 # Chadha Aouina – Portfolio

 Master’s student in Artificial Intelligence (USI Lugano) with a BSc in Applied Mathematics (Paris Dauphine).
-Experience in **MSSQL, SQL Server Management Studio, Power BI, ETL (SSIS), SSAS**, as well as Machine Learning, NLP, and Computer Vision.
+Experience in **NLP, AI applications, LLMs, FastAPI, Power BI, ETL (SSIS), SSAS**, as well as Machine Learning, NLP, and Computer Vision.
 Looking for opportunities in **Database Administration, Data Engineering, and Applied AI**.

 📍 Lugano / open to relocation in Switzerland